biotite-dev/biotite/doc/tutorial/structure/io.rst

 .. currentmodule:: biotite.structure.io.pdb

+Probably one of the most popular structure file formats to date is the *Protein Data Bank Exchange* (PDB) format.
 At first we load the structure from a PDB file via the class :class:`PDBFile` in the subpackage :mod:`biotite.structure.io.pdb`.